robinrendle/robinrendle.com/_projects/and-introducing.md

 title: And Introducing
 date: 2015-10-24 11:59:00 -07:00
 tags:
   - project
 dateRange: August 2018
 subtitle: A microsite for a wonderful little art book.
+extract:
-extract: I made a quick microsite for Jez Burrows’ new Kickstarter campaign and art book, _And Introducing_.
+  "<p>I made a quick microsite for Jez Burrows’ new Kickstarter campaign and art book, <em>And Introducing</em>.
 Jez describes this peculiar thing as “an art book that collects over 2,500 unlikely, unfortunate, or unintelligible casting credits from almost a century of cinema history.”
-The book ends up being wonderfully funny and strange when you read that someone in a real honest-to-goodness movie was credited as playing ‘Reluctant Surgeon’ or ‘Dank Jimmy.’
+The book ends up being wonderfully funny and strange when you read that someone in a real honest-to-goodness movie was credited as playing ‘Reluctant Surgeon’ or ‘Dank Jimmy.’</p>"
 role: Front-end development, design
 results: An animated website marketing the book
 heroImage: "/images/portfolio/and-introducing.png"